saumeya/kam/docs/journey/day2/README.md

 In the CI/CD Environment, a couple of resources are added or modified.

-An unencryped secret is generated into  the `secrets` folder that is a sibling of the folder that contains the `pipelines.yaml` file (or the parent of the `config` folder)
+An unencrypted secret is generated into  the `secrets` folder that is a sibling of the folder that contains the `pipelines.yaml` file (or the parent of the `config` folder)

 * `secrets/webhook-secret-<env>-<service>.yaml`

+Warning: The `kam service add` command displays a warning message to indicate that deploying unencrypted secrets is not recommended.
+See https://github.com/redhat-developer/kam/tree/master/docs/journey/day1#secrets for more information.

 The Event Listener is modified as below to add a `trigger` for the new Service's source repository to trigger continous integration: